 Israel Matters – Supports Israel through education, cultural events, and partnering with national reform Jewish organizations.
 Contact Rabbi Gluck.

 Leadership Development – Creates and implements programs to identify and develop future temple leaders.
 Contact Liz Cohen.

-Membership – Coordinates efforts to increase temple membership and helps integrate new members into the community.
+New Member Engagement – Coordinates efforts to increase temple membership and helps integrate new members into the community.
 Contact our Membership Chair.